open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 The notion of temporality refers to the way additive quantities are expressed, in relation to time, indicating whether reported values incorporate previous measurements or not.
-Sum and Histogram data points, in particular, support a choice of aggregation temporality.
+Sum, Histogram, and ExponentialHistogram data points, in particular, support a choice of aggregation temporality.

 Every OTLP metric data point has two associated timestamps.
 The first, mandatory timestamp is the one associated with the observation,